Uninett/nav/doc/hacking/writing-a-servicemon-plugin.rst

           service checker actually runs and reports a failure.

-Congratulations, you have just recreated the :py:mod:`nav.statemon.checkers.DummyChecker` - a checker that accepts no arguments and always reports a positive result.
+Congratulations, you have just recreated the :py:mod:`nav.statemon.checker.DummyChecker` - a checker that accepts no arguments and always reports a positive result.

 Fleshing out the plugin